SplatterDash/FridayNightFunkin-3D/art/readme.txt

 FNF:3D automatically starts up with this disclaimer info but I'm puttin it here for redundancy sake

 FNF:3D contains flashing lights and rapid camera movements that may trigger epilepsy and/or motion sickness in some players!
-If at any point you need to disable them, the options are as follows:
+If at any point you need to disable them, the options are as follows in the Visuals/UI menu:

-- Flashing Lights: "Visuals and UI -> Flashing Lights"
+- Flashing Lights: "Flashing Lights"
-- Camera Movements (NOT camera zooms that occur every section): "Graphics -> Camera Effects"
+- Camera Movements (including camera zooms that occur every section): "Camera Effects"

 Remember you can access the options menu at any time, even when paused during gameplay!